jniltinho/peekaping/README.md

 - Brute-Force Login Protection
 - SSL Certificate Expiration Checks

-## 💡 Motivation
+## 💡 Motivation behind creating uptime kuma alternative

-Peekaping is designed as a modern alternative to Uptime Kuma, built with a focus on **strongly typed architecture** and **extensibility**.
-Our server is written in Go, a fast and efficient language that enables a small footprint while maintaining high performance.
-The codebase is structured for easy extensibility, allowing developers to seamlessly add new notification channels, monitor types, and even swap out the database layer without major refactoring.
+Peekaping was deeply inspired by Uptime Kuma.
+We tried to cover all the fundamental flaws of Uptime Kuma.
+Alternative was to build new system with features community love and request but using typed approaches applying extendable architecture.
+First of all - we are API first.
+Our server side written in Golang, fast and efficient language that works with minimal RAM.
+Architecture allows easily extend system adding new notification channels, monitor types etc.

+Client side written with React and typescript that makes it reliable and fast.
+Client side is also easily extensible.

-The client-side application is also strongly typed and built with modern React patterns, making it equally extensible and maintainable.
-This combination of type safety, performance, and modular design makes Peekaping an ideal choice for teams who need a reliable, customizable uptime monitoring solution.
+Peekaping an ideal choice for teams who need a reliable, customizable uptime monitoring solution.

 ![Peekaping Dashboard](./pictures/monitor.png)